ordina-jworks/ordina-jworks.github.io/_posts/2018-06-26-viroreact.md

 ```
 Animations change the numerical value of properties over time.
 Typically this is used for the position and scale properties but it can just as well be used for color values or other numerical values.
-There are 5 easing types: Linear, EaseIn, EaseOut, EaseInEaseOut and Bounce.
+There are five easing types: Linear, EaseIn, EaseOut, EaseInEaseOut and Bounce.
 These represent how the values change over time.

 #### Control the scene with a ViroController